-The Golden Triangle or Triangle d’Or, is a traditionally an upper-crust neighbourhood in the 8th arrondissement known not only for its luxury shopping and upscale cafés but also for its luxury real estate —mainly of apartments and duplexes in prestigious nineteenth-century Haussmannian buildings.
+The Golden Triangle or Triangle d’Or is traditionally an upper-crust neighbourhood in the 8th arrondissement known not only for its luxury shopping and upscale cafés but also for its luxury real estate apartments and duplexes in prestigious nineteenth-century Haussmannian buildings.

-Just to give you an idea, a 2 bedroom, 130 sq meter flat(1,400 sq ft) in the golden triangle, like the one pictured below, can cost as much as 2.6 million euros (over 3 million USD).
+To give you an idea, a two-bedroom, 130 sq meter flat(1,400 sq ft) in the golden triangle, like the one pictured below, can cost as much as 2.6 million euros (over 3 million USD).
 And to rent a flat similar to this would cost you between 3 to 4 thousand Euros per month.
 (3,500 to 4,700 USD per month).

 4. Rue du Faubourg Saint-Honore

 Paris, France: €9,573 per sq.m. per year (US $1,016 /sq. ft. / yr.).

 Rue du Faubourg St Honore is a 2 km street that runs parallel to the Champs Elysées.
 At the 2 km mark, the street continues but the name changes and drops the “du Faubourg” to become just Rue St Honore.
 Together the two streets are approximately 4 km long. (see illustration below).

 Besides shopping at some high-end retail shops such as Fabergé et Cie,